nascimse/kubernetes-elk/README.md

 # ELK - Elasticsearch, Logstash, Kibana on Kubernetes with filebeat collector

-01 - Variables below can be change on script stack-elk-kubernetes.sh for the  needd.
+01 - Variables below can be change on script stack-elk-kubernetes.sh for the  need.

      MEMORY